Ecotrust/madrona/docs/async.rst

 .. _async:

-`lingcod.async`: Asyncronous Processing
+`madrona.async`: Asyncronous Processing
 ======================================

-MarineMap includes a strategy for runnning lengthy processes in the background.
+Madrona includes a strategy for runnning lengthy processes in the background.
-To implement this strategy we use `Celery <http://celeryproject.org/>`_ as our distributed task queue, and we created the ``lingcod.async`` app for easy exchanges between the Celery tables and the codebase.
+To implement this strategy we use `Celery <http://celeryproject.org/>`_ as our distributed task queue, and we created the ``madrona.async`` app for easy exchanges between the Celery tables and the codebase.
 For more information on how to get Celery working on your machine, see the :ref:`Asynchronous Task Queue<async_task_queue>` documentation.

 Overview
 ********

-The ``lingcod.async`` app makes many of the typical interactions with `Celery <http://celeryproject.org/>`_ simpler as the ``lingcod.async`` app provides the ability to store and retrieve process results based on a url (as it is often the case that the same url request expects the same result), as well as making common Celery requests and interactions such as checking the status or retrieving the results of a task easier by abstracting away the need to manually digging through the celery tables yourself.
+The ``madrona.async`` app makes many of the typical interactions with `Celery <http://celeryproject.org/>`_ simpler as the ``madrona.async`` app provides the ability to store and retrieve process results based on a url (as it is often the case that the same url request expects the same result), as well as making common Celery requests and interactions such as checking the status or retrieving the results of a task easier by abstracting away the need to manually digging through the celery tables yourself.